The Leeds Piano Trail | 4–19 September 2021

 The Leeds Piano Trail is bringing music back to every street corner this September as part of the 20th Leeds International Piano Competition.

-Developed in partnership with LeedsBID (Leeds Business Improvement District), the two-week festival is bigger than ever featuring more than 450 performances all over the city.
+Developed in partnership with LeedsBID (Leeds Business Improvement District), the two-week festival is bigger than ever featuring a huge programme of special performances all over the city.
 This unique series of installations will feature sculptures made entirely from up-cycled pianos created by critically-acclaimed artists’ collective Pianodrome, alongside 10 instruments which have been transformed by professional artists and community groups.

 Look out for pianos and sculptures popping up near you!